TTRISK: Tensor Train Decomposition Algorithm for Risk Averse Optimization: Lagrangian CVaR formulation

 Second, in the case of a linear-quadratic control we have $\mathcal{P}(u) = \frac12 \langle u, M_u u\rangle$, and $c(y,u,\xi) = \hat c(y,\xi) + B u$.
 In a weakly nonlinear case we can consider an inexact Newton method, where $\mathcal{P}(u)$ and $c(y,u,\xi)$ are approximated in this form.
 This allows one to resolve \eqref{eq:dLdu} explicitly and plug the corresponding component $u = \mathrm{Proj}_{U_{ad}}((\alpha M_u)^{-1} (-B)^* \sum_{i=1}^{N} w_i p_i)$ back into the Lagrangian, reducing it to three variables $(\vec{y},\vec{p},t)$.
 The reduced Gauss-Newton Hessian term appears:

-where $w_j$ is pending to removal as described above, and $\mathrm{Proj}'_{U_{ad}}$ is a semi-smooth derivative of the projector (e.g. for box constraints this is just an indicator of $U_{ad}$).
-In addition to being quadratic, the control penalty is equivalent to a (weighted) squared $L_2$-norm in many cases.
+where $w_j$ in the leftmost position is pending to removal as described above, and $\mathrm{Proj}'_{U_{ad}}$ is a semi-smooth derivative of the projector (e.g. for box constraints this is just an indicator of $U_{ad}$).

+\begin{remark} In addition to being quadratic, the control penalty is equivalent to a (weighted) squared $L_2$-norm in many cases.
 This renders discretization of $M_u$ spectrally close to a diagonal matrix $\tilde M_u$; for example, one may use a standard lumping of the finite element mass matrix.
 This makes the discretized Hessian \eqref{eq:dLdpdp} easy to assemble, e.g. sparse when $M_u$ is replaced by $\tilde M_u$.
+The case of a $H^1$-norm control penalty is more limiting, and may require a matrix-free application of $M_u^{-1}$ using e.g. a multigrid method. \end{remark}

-The purpose of this reduction of $u$ becomes more apparent for the solution of the Gauss-Newton system in the TT format.
-An Alternating Least Squares method (cf. Appendix~\ref{sec:ttalg}) tailored to KKT systems \cite{bdos-sb-2016} requires that all solution components are represented in the same TT decomposition \cite{dkos-eigb-2014}.
+The purpose of this elimination of $u$ becomes more apparent for the solution of the Gauss-Newton system in the TT format.
+An Alternating Least Squares method (cf. Appendix~\ref{sec:ttalg}) tailored to Karush-Kuhn-Tucker (KKT) systems \cite{bdos-sb-2016} requires that all solution components are represented in the same TT decomposition \cite{dkos-eigb-2014}.
 Since $\vec{y}$ and $\vec{p}$ have the same size, this holds naturally; the only additional variable $t$ is a single number that can be embedded into the same TT decomposition at a little cost.
 In contrast, a (potentially large) component $u$ needs a nontrivial padding that may inflate the TT ranks and/or make the Hessian more ill-conditioned.

 Finally, we obtain the following linear system on the solution increments: